Watercolor bookmark ideas

 I saw the idea for this technique on Youtube by Sandi MacIver.
 Thanks, Sandi!
 She used it on a card, but we’re going to use it for our bookmark ideas.

-Now that we have all of our supplies ready to go, the first thing we’re going to do is make our image at the top of our trimmed watercolor paper.
+The first thing we’re going to do is make our image at the top of our trimmed watercolor paper.
 For this step it is essential that we use the archival black ink so the water we’re going to add later won’t cause the ink to run.

 If you’re using wood stamps like I am, the best way to place it properly is to use your stamp-a-ma-jig.
 If you’re not familiar with how to place an image using the stamp-a-ma-jig, I’ve included a very short video below: